 - Students will demonstrate near-native linguistic competence in Spanish as it pertains to all graduate courses (including all examinations) that are part of the Program of Study.

-- Students will produce original research on the literature and cultures of Spain and Latin America both orally and in writing at a near-native level of stylistic, critical and theoretical discourse.
+- Students will produce original research on the literature and cultures of Spain, Latin America and the Hispanic cultures around the world, both orally and in writing at a near-native level of stylistic, critical and theoretical discourse.

 - Students will conduct research and produce original scholarship within a specific theoretical and critical framework.